sharetribe/flex-docs/src/docs/tutorial/change-default-locations/index.md

               └── Footer.js
   ```

-  _Footer_ has hard-coded links to search page.
+  _Footer_ has hard-coded links to the search page.
 These links use
   _NamedLink_ component, which just gets the full list of _search_
   params: